 The primary user of Paideia who will create a DAO will be someone looking to launch a crypto project, and raise funds from the community to aid in the development of that project.
 Often this will be someone who has some development experience, but that’s not necessarily always true.
 The typical user will likely be entrepreneurial, and will be focused on marketing and building their project.
 If they needed to focus on writing code to manage their DAO and distribute their tokens, it would take time away from their own project.

 The Paideia toolset will remove this barrier to entry, allowing users to focus on marketing and developing their products.
-The removal of these pain points will be Paideias greatest selling feature.
 In addition, creators and entrepreneurs will appreciate the low fees, as starting a comparable project using Ethereum based DAO toolsets costs upwards of $1500 in gas fees before you even distribute the tokens.

 The primary user who will vote and discuss proposals in Paideia will be crypto speculators of any kind, whether they are long-term investors or day-traders or anything in between, if they are interested in investing in a project that launches with a DAO behind it, they will be the primary target user for Paideia.
 These users will appreciate the ability to discuss proposals directly on the platform, and the ease of submitting votes to the blockchain with minimal fees.